sholladay/dotfiles/README.md

 mkdir dotfiles && curl -fsSL https://github.com/sholladay/dotfiles/archive/master.tar.gz | tar -x -C dotfiles --strip-components=1;
 ```

-Note the directories within the project. `linux` and `macos` contain files that are tuned for use on those platforms, respectively.
+Note the directories within the project. `linux` and `darwin` contain files that are tuned for use on those platforms, respectively.

-The installer copies files from either `macos` or `linux` to your home directory.
+The installer copies files for the appropriate platform to your `$HOME` directory.

 ## Contributing